Jannael/DevSync/src/backend/routes/user/doc.md

 _Method: GET_
 ### Input
-this endpoint does not actually need an input but accessToken, so make sure to ask for one
+this endpoint does not actually need an input but accessToken, so make sure to ask for one if you already have a refreshToken you can get an accessToken from /auth/v1/request/accessToken/

 ### Output
 - `fullName`